 - 3. For all employees, whether affected by a reduction or force or not, who are willing to voluntarily separate from the Company to reduce the involuntary reductions at that station or on the system and who are 45 years of age or older and have 15 years or more of Company seniority, the Company will: - a.
 Provide regular severance in accordance with Article 37 of the AA/TWU agreement, except for the additional two (2) weeks under Article 37(f). - b.
 Provide the \$12,500 special severance payment under Article 44 (if the employee was system or station protected prior to DOS) - c.
 Provide a \$10,000 separation allowance for full time employees/\$5000 for part time employees - d.
-In order to receive a., b. and c. above, the employee will be required forfeit all seniority, and relinquish any and all claim for reemployment and recall. - e.
-The Company maintains discretion as to the number of employees provided this Early Out incentive allowance and as to the separation dates for such employees.
-When the number of employees willing to accept this incentive exceeds the number the Company is willing to provide, occupational seniority will determine the employees awarded.
+In order to receive a., b. and c. above, the employee will be required forfeit all seniority, and relinquish any and all claim for re-employment and recall. - e.
+The Company has committed to granting all Early-Out requests for eligible Title I and Title II employees.
+Employee's last day of work will be dependent on the operational requirements, but the Company will consider seniority and an individual's preference to the extent possible when awarding dates.
+The Company will commit to working with the Locals to assist with exit dates of those who select an Early-Out.